Updated 3 January 2022

 Abu Dhabi entry regulations

 Only UAE nationals, residents with a valid residence visa, and those who are eligible for a visa on arrival can enter the UAE through Abu Dhabi’s airports.
-All other types of visas remain suspended.
 If you are travelling to Abu Dhabi, you must follow these additional rules: